 To aim a bow, a player must do the following:

 - Equip a bow and press the weak attack button.
 Alternatively, you can equip a bow in both hands for better aiming and precision.

 - You can either lock onto an enemy or press the fire button.
 For manual control, enter a first-person aiming mode by pressing one of the following buttons:

 - Hold the RB button and release it at the most opportune time.

 You are not allowed to quickfire in aiming mode.
 Therefore, the bow will only fire as soon as the stretching animation has been completed.

 Aiming Mode: Perks & Limitations

 You can move around freely in aiming mode.
 However, your movement speed will be significantly reduced.
-Rolling works in this mode but you will be unable to fire while acting.
-You can hit specific ‘weak areas’ on an enemy’s body by using manual aiming mode.
+Rolling works in this mode, but you cannot fire while acting.
+Using manual aiming mode, you can hit specific ‘weak areas’ on an enemy’s body.

 With that said, you can zoom in and out by pressing the Up and Down buttons on the directional pad.
 If you are a PC player, simply press the arrow keys to replicate this action.
-You will have complete control over the arrow, but it will be much harder to hit the enemy.
+You will have complete control over the arrow, but hitting the enemy will be much harder.